test-kitchen/kitchen-docker/README.md

 ### volume

-Adds a data volume to your container.
+Adds a data volume(s) to your container.

 Examples: